 Mineola, Sachem marching bands take top honors

-Marching bands from Mineola High School and Sachem Central School District were among the top groups at the New York State Field Band Conference Championships.
+Marching bands from Sachem Central School District and Mineola High School were among the top groups at the New York State Field Band Conference Championships.

-Mineola's band placed first in the Small School 2 class with a score of 88.7, while Sachem's band placed first in the Large School 3 class with a score of 85.55.
+Sachem's band placed first in the Large School 3 class with a score of 85.55, while Mineola's band placed first in the Small School 2 class with a score of 88.7.
 Sachem's band includes students from the district's three middle schools and two high schools.

 "It's always a big deal to win," said Mineola marching band director Christopher Toomey, noting his school also won its class in 2009 and 2018.